 Prior to placing of the concrete, obtain the Consultant’s approval of the proposed method for protection of the concrete during placing and curing in adverse weather.

 Maintain accurate records of poured concrete items indicating the date, location of pour, quality, air temperature and test samples taken.
-[In locations where new concrete is dowelled to existing work, drill holes in existing concrete.
-Place dowels of deformed steel reinforcing bars and pack solidly with dowelling grout or epoxy grout to anchor and hold dowels in position.]
-[Consultant to delete this provision if dowelling is not to be used.]
+In locations where new concrete is dowelled to existing work, drill holes in existing concrete.
+Place dowels of deformed steel reinforcing bars and pack solidly with dowelling grout or epoxy grout to anchor and hold dowels in position.

 Do not place loads upon new concrete until authorized by the Consultant.